openstack-archive/kolla-kubernetes/doc/source/development-environment.rst

 Managing and interacting with the environment
 =============================================

+The kube2 system in your halcyon-vagrant environment should have a minimum of 4gb of ram and all others should be set to 2gb of ram.
+In your config.rb script kube_vcpus should be set to 2 and kube_count should be set to 4.

 Once the environment's dependencies have been resolved and configuration completed, you can run the following commands to interact with it: